 Vibrant and Delicious!

 My mother taught me that a table (and a plate) should be full of color, texture and pattern.
 Ever stylish and artistic, I took her word as gold.
 She never owned busy dishes—they were either glass, white or black so not to compete with the beauty of the food she prepared.
 We wouldn’t have mashed potatoes and cauliflower in the same meal.
 There needed to be a pop of color.
-That’s what this carrot dish provides.
+That’s what this carrot puff provides.
 The gorgeous orange of the carrots makes for a happy plate, don’t you think?

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month’s theme is all about A Vegetarian Thanksgiving and is hosted by Susan Pridmore who blogs at The Wimpy Vegetarian.
 This may be heresy to many who yearn for the traditional dinner, but this menu will either motivate you to nix the turkey this year, or at least provide inspiration for a new fabulous appetizer and side dishes.
 And we didn’t forget dessert for some sweet (gorgeous) endings to your meal.